Follow us on

 [Back to top]

 An increased number of cases of Japanese encephalitis, a mosquito-borne viral infection which may cause permanent brain damage, was reported from Viet Nam in June 2014.
 As of July, a total of 325 cases and five deaths had been identified, mostly in children (see ProMED-mail, June 29 and July 11, 2014).
+In August 2014, a Japanese encephalitis outbreak was reported from the northern province of Son La, affecting more than 100 children and killing 13 of them.
 All travelers to Viet Nam should be sure to follow insect protection measures, as below.
 Japanese encephalitis vaccine is recommended for those who expect to spend a month or more in rural areas and for short-term travelers who may spend substantial time outdoors or engage in extensive outdoor activities in rural or agricultural areas, especially in the evening.

 An increased number of cases of Angiostrongylus meningitis was reported in July 2014 from Ho Chi Minh City.
 Most of the cases occurred in children who had eaten or played with snails, which carry the causative organism, Angiostrongylus cantonensis, also known as rat lungworm.
 Five cases of Angiostrongylus meningitis were reported among children in the Hanoi area in the year 2008 (see ProMED-mail; November 13, 2008, and July 18, 2014).
 Angiostrongylus cantonensis is a parasitic roundworm which humans acquire by eating raw or undercooked snails, slugs, freshwater prawns, crabs, or frogs which have been infected.
 The most common symptoms are headache, neck stiffness, numbness and tingling, visual disturbances, photophobia (sensitivity to light), and fatigue.
 There is no treatment except symptomatic relief.
 Food and water precautions, as discussed below, are advised to prevent this and other parasitic infections.